-Anyone may experience Prohibited Title IX Sexual Harassment, irrespective of gender identity or sexual orientation.
-Anyone may commit Prohibited Title IX Sexual Harassment, irrespective of gender identity or sexual orientation.
+Anyone may experience Prohibited Title IX Sexual Harassment, irrespective of sexual orientation.
+Anyone may commit Prohibited Title IX Sexual Harassment, irrespective of sexual orientation.
 Prohibited Title IX Sexual Harassment can occur between individuals of the same sex and/or gender or different sexes and/or genders.